Take the readiness quiz and check that you're prepared.

-Please note that the following information is supplied for informational purposes only and applies to Ontario high-school graduates.
+Please note that the following information is supplied for informational purposes only and applies to Ontario high-school students looking to be admitted for 2018-19.
 Applicants from other jurisdictions, special applicants, mature students, etc., are invited to consult the Office of Admissions website for information on process and eligibility for admission.

 New students are automatically assessed for their eligibility for Entrance Scholarships.
 You may need to apply for other scholarships and bursaries.
 Consult the Scholarships page for details.

 Students coming from other institutions automatically have their transcripts assessed for transfer credits appropriate to their chosen York degree program as to number, exemptions, level and course credit exclusions that are relevant to the chosen program.
 This is contained in a letter sent to newly admitted students coming by transfer.
 If you later change degree program subjects (e.g. Biology to Chemistry), you may ask the Office of Admissions - Transfer Credit Section for a reassessment, as the relevance of your previous courses will have changed.

 To proceed, first visit the Admissions website for all information pertaining to admission requirements, transferring credits from another university, tuition costs, scholarships, financial aid, as well as for information on the campus, on student life, campus services, etc.

 Then, to apply, go to the Application area of the Admissions website.
 Depending on whether you're applying from in-province or from out-of-province, for September, January or May admission, as a regular student or a visiting student, different procedures and deadlines apply, and different documents are needed.

 After getting admitted to a Chemistry or Biochemistry program, you can get advice on course selections.